mo-justlearnai/Get-Started-with-ReactJS-2023/README.md

 ## **[What is React?](https://react.dev/)**

 ## **[1.
 Download Node](https://nodejs.org/en/download/current)**

 You can decide whether to install the Current or LTS (Long Term Support) versions.
 I have found both work just as well for use cases I have worked on thus far.

 Download Node for you Operating system.

-Follow all default configuration with Node.js SetUp.. meaning you don't need to uncheck or check anything.. leave all as is.
+Follow all default configuration with Node.js Setup... meaning you don't need to uncheck or check anything... leave all as is.

 ## **2. Confirm Node & NPM & NPX Installation**